singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

 more generic problem of *Program Synthesis* that theoretically underpins them.

-Three approaches to program synthesis were explored:
+Four approaches to program synthesis were explored:

 1. via developing our own language framework;
 2. via using the Idris elaboration and reflection framework